 The Vornado Glide Heat’s blowing face can be tilted within a 20-degree range, so you can adjust it to direct the warm air straight at you, in case you prefer that kind of warmth.
 It has two heat settings, low and high, with the former using up 750 watts and the latter doubling up to 1500 watt.
 Considering the generally accepted rule of thumb about heating power and room size (10 watts of heating for every square foot of floor area), this should be enough to properly heat any room in most average homes.
 Controls for the heat settings, by the way, are located in the back, so you won’t be blocking the air flow when making adjustments.

 The Vornado Glide Heat is available now.
 It comes with a five-year warranty.

-- Vortex technology fully circulates warm air evenly throughout the whole room
+- Vortex technology fully circulates warm air evenly throughout a small and medium sized room